dvlab-research/Lyra/README.md

 	--generate-speech
 ```

-Lyra can also handle your long speech input (max duration can be about two or three hours).
+Lyra can also handle your long speech input (max duration can be about two or three hours, suggest on A100 GPUs).

 Here is an example: [ABC New, Oct.
 1, 2024](https://www.youtube.com/watch?v=A7LTOsf7JMQ&t=1063s), 20 mins: